Lande21/RolandeU.github.io/README.md

 - I made dinner, baked chicken drumsticks soup and rice with veggies yummm!
 - It was a sunny day , i can't wait to be done with my period this june! this weekend
 - i talked to my mom and SISTERS!!
 WE STARTED NOVENI🥹THis month for RoRo and the Baby Ivy
-- I cant wait to go to church as a 24 year old....on fathers day
-- Made good dinner and had pound cake,-- I gotta go back to reading the Read 30 pages and 10 commit per night BYE BYE TARGET